Rishabh04-02/Rishabh04-02/content/about.md

 ## Information -

 Hi, I'm an experienced Developer with a demonstrated history of working in various teams, clubs & societies.
 Skilled in Python, C, C++, PHP, Microsoft Office (Word, Excel & PPT).
-Strong Professional working as Student Training and Placements Coordinator and pursuing the course of Dual degree (Bachelors and Masters) in Computer Science & Engineering from one of the prestigious institutes, National Institute of Technology, Hamirpur (H.P.).<br>
+Strong Professional working as Student Training and Placements Coordinator and pursuing the course of Dual degree (Bachelors and Masters) in Computer Science & Engineering from one of the prestigious institutes, National Institute of Technology, Hamirpur (H.P.).<br><br>
-<a href="https://docs.google.com/document/d/16cGd-uWYytl8NHFBKTGl08DcWiDunjrVDu2svCaKKWI/edit?usp=sharing" target="_blank">View my Resume</a>
+<a href="https://docs.google.com/document/d/16cGd-uWYytl8NHFBKTGl08DcWiDunjrVDu2svCaKKWI/edit?usp=sharing" target="_blank"><button><b>View my Resume</b></button></a>

 ___________________________________________